-The 4 stations making up Team Blacksheep consisted of Roger G3MEH from his QTH at IO91QS, John G0ODQ from his QTH at IO91NQ, and M0XII/P (Matt G0XDI and Pat EI5IX / M0XII) at IO91MP and M0BAA/P Team (Andy 2E0IBF, Bill M0BTZ, Nick G4FAT and Mike G8TIC) from Sheppey at JO01KJ.
+The 4 stations making up Team Blacksheep consisted of Roger G3MEH from his QTH at IO91QS, John G0ODQ from his QTH at IO91NQ and M0XII/P (Matt G0XDI and Pat EI5IX / M0XII) from a portable location on The Chiltern Hills at IO91MP and the M0BAA/P Team (Andy 2E0IBF, Bill M0BTZ, Nick G4FAT and Mike G8TIC) from Isle of Sheppey at JO01KJ

-Andy 2E0IBF in the Hotseat with Bill M0BTZ in the background
+Andy 2E0IBF operating with Bill M0BTZ the M0BAA/P Station.

 144 MHz AFS 2015